Responsible Action Policy

 How does it work?

 This policy applies only to disciplinary actions related to the caller’s personal consumption of alcohol.
-They do not apply to supplying of alcohol, use or possession of other drugs illegally, or other crimes, and they may not apply to students involved in repeated violations of university alcohol policies.
-Failure to attend any required educational program may result in issuance of a citation or additional judicial consequences.
+It does not apply to the supplying of alcohol, use or possession of other drugs illegally, or other crimes.
+The policy may not apply to students involved in repeated violations of university alcohol policies.
+Failure to complete any educational program may result in issuance of a citation or additional judicial consequences.

-1. Victims of Crime – In cases where a student believes they have been a victim of a sexual assault and/or violent crime while under the influence of alcohol, the university will not pursue disciplinary action against the student for his or her improper use of alcohol.
-Students are strongly encouraged to utilize university resources and assistance if they believe they are the victims of a crime.
+For Victims of a Crime: In cases where a student believes they have been a victim of a sexual assault and/or violent crime while under the influence of alcohol, the university will not pursue disciplinary action against the student for improper use of alcohol.
+Students are strongly encouraged to utilize university resources if they believe they are the victims of a crime.

-2. Person in Need of Medical Attention – When a student requires emergency evaluation and/or treatment at a medical facility for an overdose of alcohol, that student, as part of a disciplinary response, may be required to complete an alcohol education program through the University.
-In addition, a parent/guardian may be contacted after repeated calls for emergency medical assistance from a single student showing a pattern of risky behavior at the discretion of the Dean of Students.
+For Persons in Need of Medical Attention: When a student requires emergency evaluation and/or treatment at a medical facility for an alcohol overdose, that student may be required to complete an alcohol education program.
+In addition, a parent/guardian may be contacted after repeated calls for emergency medical assistance that indicate a pattern of risky behavior (at the discretion of the Dean of Students).

-3. Caller – When a student calls on behalf of an individual who requires emergency evaluation, the caller will not be subject to disciplinary actions from the university if the following conditions are met:
+For the Caller During an Emergency: When a student calls on behalf of an individual who requires emergency evaluation, the caller will not be subject to disciplinary actions from the university if the following conditions are met:

 - Caller must remain with the impaired individual until assistance arrives.

-- Caller must be completely cooperative with emergency responders.
+- Caller must cooperate fully with emergency responders.

-- Caller must complete any programs deemed necessary by the Dean of Student’s Office.
+- Caller must complete any educational programs deemed necessary by the Dean of Students.

-4. Student Organizations – Representatives of a student organization hosting an event are expected to call for assistance if they become aware of an emergency.
+For Student Organizations: Representatives of a student organization hosting an event are expected to call for assistance if they become aware of an emergency.
 Failure to do so will be considered an aggravating circumstance and be factored into any decision making regarding further disciplinary action.

 Why was this developed?